brandnewbox/bnb-on-rails-book/databases.md

         - **User**: `postgres` (most likely this by default, but it should match whatever is specified in your docker-compose.yml file)
         - **Password**: `password` (this should also match whatever is in your docker-compose.yml file)
         - **Default Database**: Set this to the development database name in database.yml
-    - Test and ensure the connection works and then you are set up! 🎉
+    - Test (make sure you have your database container running on your development machine by using `dip up`) and ensure the connection works and then you are set up! 🎉

 ### Navgating data in the database